 - Ensuring all the elements are there: tables, drawings, images, and references.

 - Flagging up any legal concerns, such as plagiarism, copyright issues, libel, and obscenities.

 This list is not exhaustive.
-For a more comprehensive round-up, read the guidelines set out by the Society for Editors and Proofreaders: What is copy-editing?
+For a more comprehensive round-up, read the guidelines set out by the Chartered Institute of Editing and Proofreading: What is copy-editing?